Planning company goals: objectives and key results (OKRs)

 How does the Goals feature fit in with work in Asana?

-Organizations work best when everyone has clarity on the mission, objectives, and the day-to-day work needed to achieve them.
+Organizations work best when everyone has clarity on the mission, goals, and the day-to-day work needed to achieve them.
 With Asana, you have clarity down to a subtask assigned to a new intern up to an objective the CEO takes responsibility for.

 Most teams start with tasks and projects to manage their work.
 When you have enough projects, adding them to a portfolio gives you a real-time view of what's happening across top initiatives.
 With the addition of Goals, orgs now have a single system to set their objectives and manage all the work needed to hit them—something that's nearly impossible without Asana.